-On October 3 SERRA held a Tree for Me event at June Rowlands Park.
+On October 3, SERRA held a Tree For Me event at June Rowlands Park.
 Seventy-seven trees were distributed to residents of Davisville and other areas of Toronto.
-We worked in partnership with the Toronto Parks and Trees Foundation (TPTF) who supplied free of charge 6 varieties of trees and shrubs grown from native seed stock.
+We worked in partnership with the Toronto Parks and Trees Foundation (TPTF) which supplied, free of charge, six varieties of trees and shrubs grown from native seed stock.

 Toronto Parks and Forestry Initiative : Every Tree Counts

 The city has set a goal of a 40% tree canopy (we are now at 28%) and has a robust plan for planting in public spaces.
 However, since there is a limited supply of public property, the city encourages the planting of young trees on private property.

 Toronto’s urban forest is a vital asset with an estimated value of $7 billion.
 To read about the Toronto Parks and Forestry study ‘Every Tree Counts’ click here.